 1975 - Jailed along with other dissident politicians during a declared state of emergency.

-1977 - Becomes Minister for External Affairs when the Jana Sangh Party comes into power as the Janata Party.
+1977-1979 - Serves as the minister for external affairs when the Jana Sangh Party comes into power as the Janata Party.

 1980 - Helps found and becomes president of the Bharatiya Janata Party (BJP).

 1984 - Loses his seat in the People's Assembly.

 1991 - Wins a seat in the People's Assembly.

 1996 - Runs as the BJP's prime ministerial candidate.
 Vajpayee wins, but his party's government lasts only 13 days before it is ousted.

 March 19, 1998 - After the BJP assembles a winning coalition, Vajpayee is sworn in as prime minister.